 In any case, antipredator behavior is not devoid of costs.
-Besides the energy demands of strategies such as flight, which involves a frequently intense muscular exertion (Biewener and Patek, 2018), a cost in terms of fitness is expected given that antipredator behaviors are time-consuming (Lima and Dill, 1990) and thus reduce the time devoted to foraging, mating and reproducing (Langerhans, 2007; Gulsby et al., 2018).
+Besides the energy demands of strategies such as flight, which involves a frequently intense muscular exertion (Biewener and Patek, 2018), a cost in terms of fitness is expected given that antipredator behaviors are timeconsuming (Lima and Dill, 1990) and thus reduce the time devoted to foraging, mating and reproducing (Langerhans, 2007; Gulsby et al., 2018).
 The final decision of a prey regarding whether and to which extent to engage in antipredator behaviors should be made considering a balance between their costs and benefits (Herberholz and Marquart, 2012).
 Indeed, antipredator defenses are expected to be selected against in the absence of predators (Reznick et al., 2008; Palkovacs et al., 2011), at least to a certain extent (Blumstein, 2006), which could release the bearer from the costs associated to such behaviors if they are no longer beneficial.
-In fact, the success of a given antipredator behavior depends on diverse circumstances, and can vary according tosuch as the actual predatory pressure and the qualitative and quantitative expressions of the antipredator behaviors adopted by other potential preys (Menezes, 2021).
+In fact, the success of a given antipredator behavior depends on diverse circumstances, such as the actual predatory pressure and the qualitative and quantitative expressions of the antipredator behaviors adopted by other potential preys (Menezes, 2021).
 Indeed, prey are predicted to adjust their antipredator behavior to the actual intensity of predator pressure, responding strongly when predators are an actual threat, but mildly when that threat is lesser (Sih et al., 2000; Ferrari et al., 2009).
 Also, even at the intraspecific level, some individuals can be at higher risk than others, depending on differences in morphology (Zamora-Camacho, 2022) and personality (Sommer and Schmitz, 2020) that can make some individuals more or less prone to succumb to predator attacks.
-Given that, probably as a part of their mating strategies, males are often morphologically (Williams and Carroll, 2009) or behaviorally

-(Schuett et al., 2010) more conspicuous than females, males can be subjected to a stronger predation pressure than females (Husak et al., 2006; Kojima et al., 2014), thus responding with stronger antipredator strategies (Husak and Fox, 2008; Zamora-Camacho, 2022).
+Given that, probably as a part of their mating strategies, males are often morphologically (Williams and Carroll, 2009) or behaviorally (Schuett et al., 2010) more conspicuous than females, males can be subjected to a stronger predation pressure than females (Husak et al., 2006; Kojima et al., 2014), thus responding with stronger antipredator strategies (Husak and Fox, 2008; Zamora-Camacho, 2022).

-In this context, this work aims to contextualize the display of an unusual antipredator behavior, conglobation in common pill woodlice (Armadillidium vulgare), as a function of extrinsic factors, such as predator cues, and intrinsic traits, such as body mass and sex, which relationships are poorly understood.
+In this context, this work aims to contextualize the display of an unusual antipredator behavior, conglobation in common pill woodlice (Armadillidium vulgare), as a function of extrinsic factors, such as predator cues, and intrinsic traits, such as body mass and sex.

 Conglobation is a particular behavior by which these animals coil up into a ball when disturbed, concealing their appendages within their dark grey cuticle (Cazzolla Gatti et al., 2020).
 This position makes them not only difficult to handle, but also resemble a pebble rather than edible animals (Tuf and Ďurajková, 2022), which has been interpreted as tonic immobility or even as thanatosis (Horvátz et al., 2019; Cazzolla Gatti et al., 2020).
-Therefore, this behavior can be particularly efficient against non-gape limited predators, especially those which detect their prey through their movements, such as amphibians.
-Specifically, I studied the time spent by male and female A. vulgare in the conglobated position in the presence and the absence of olfactory predator (toads) cues after conglobation was mechanically induced in a standardized way (poking the animals with a stick), using chemical cues of non-predatory animals (rabbits) as a control.
+Specifically, I studied the time spent by male and female A. vulgare in the conglobated position in the presence and the absence of olfactory predator cues.
 In line with the aforementioned rationale that antipredator behavior is costly, I predict that the conglobated position will be abandoned earlier in the absence of predator cues, when its potential benefits are lower.
-Also, I expect that, if one of the sexes is under greater predation pressure (which might be the case of males, which seem to be more active according to certain evidence [Dangerfield and Hassall, 1994]), this risk will have selected for a stronger reaction to predator cues.
+Also, I expect that, if one of the sexes is under greater predation pressure, this risk will have selected for a stronger reaction to predator cues.